WSU-kduncan/s24cicd-RobertDallessandris/README-CD.md

 [GitHub Actions & webhooks](https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32)
 [DockerHub & webhooks](https://blog.devgenius.io/build-your-first-ci-cd-pipeline-using-docker-github-actions-and-webhooks-while-creating-your-own-da783110e151)

-For this piece, use an EC2 instance.
+On an EC2 instance:

-- Install docker on the instance
-- pull and run a container from your DockerHub image
+**pull and run a container from your DockerHub image**
-    - confirm you can access your service running in the container from a browser

 - Create a script to pull a new image from DockerHub and restart the container
     - put a copy of the script in a folder named deployment in your repo
 - Set a listener / hook to receive messages using adnanh's webhook